 This post may contain affiliate links from which i can earn a commission

-Starting to exercise in your 50’s seem a daunting task if you’ve not exercised regularly before.
+Starting to exercise in your 50’s seems a daunting task if you’ve not exercised regularly before.
 Where do you even start?

 Are you a 50-year-old woman looking for the best exercise for menopause belly?
 Read on!
 Exercise is key to staying healthy and in shape, and it’s important to know what exercises are good for over 50 fitness for women.
-Learn about the best exercises for 50 year old woman to lose weight and tone her body without creating more stress which will slow down fat loss.
+Learn about the best exercises for a 50 year old woman to lose weight and tone her body without creating stress that slows down fat loss.

 I imagine the idea that to exercise we need to drag our lumps and bumps down to the local sweat-soaked gym and get amoungst the testosterone and muscle is unappealing to most women over 50.
 I know it is to me.

 Most of us understand the benefits of daily exercise but it becomes particularly important as we go into menopause and beyond.
 I heard it once said that exercise will add years to your life and life to your years.
 Who wouldn’t want both of those benefits?

 Subscribe to Jane Lamason!

 Get updates on the latest posts and more from Jane straight to your inbox.